-In an empty region, neither the user nor the Place-and-Route tool can place any logic within its boundary.
-However, routing resources within an empty region can be used by the Place and Route tool.
+An empty region is one that neither the user nor the Place-and-Route tool can place any logic within its boundary.
+Routing resources within an empty region may be used by Place and Route tool though.

-Use the Create Empty Region icon to create an empty region.
+Use the Create Empty Region icon to create an Empty region.